paretech/klvdata/README.md

 # STANAG 4609 KLV Metadata Analyzer and Composer
 ## Summary
 The MISB standards and recommended practices are freely and openly available at <http://www.gwg.nga.mil/misb/index.html>.
-These documents are generally easy to understand and detail all the information that is necessary to implement a Key Length Value (KLV) metadata analyzer and composer.
+These documents are generally easy to understand and detail the information required to implement a Key Length Value (KLV) metadata analyzer and composer (and then some).

 This collection of modules provides functionality for parsing and manipulating KLV data.